3-Round-Stones/callimachus/README.txt

 If you download a ZIP archive of a release from http://callimachusproject.org/, extract it into a new directory.
 Copy etc/callimachus-defaults.conf to etc/callimachus.conf; change the ORIGIN and PORT to the be the same as the hostname and port (if not port 80); add an initial user as instructed.
+Be sure to remove the preceding comment character ('#') in the .conf file.

 To register a Callimachus daemon with the Linux system (to stop Callimachus on machine shut down) run the bin/callimachus-install.sh script.
 The